Welcome to CienciaPR, an expert and resource network for all who are interested in science and Puerto Rico.

 Amount Awarded: $14688 (Pilot Study under a training component of the R25HL126140)

 Role: PI of Pilot Study

-The purpose of this project is to determine the relationship between urban homes’ characteristics, indoor microbiome, SVOC concentrations, and children’s asthma severity.
-Also we week to assess the pro-inflammatory potential of HVAC filter dust, and if a community engage approach can rapidly and economically assess home exposures and asthma-specific health outcomes in larger cohorts.
-The cohort is urban homes (low-income and Hispanics) in Austin, TX, followed by a larger campaign of 200 low income homes of children with asthma in different climate zones of the US.
+This project aimed to determine the relationship between urban homes’ characteristics, indoor microbiome, SVOC concentrations, and children’s asthma severity.
+We also wanted to assess the pro-inflammatory potential of HVAC filter dust and if a community-engaged approach could rapidly and economically assess home exposures and asthma-specific health outcomes in larger cohorts.
+The cohort consisted of urban homes (low-income and Hispanics) in Austin, TX, followed by a larger campaign of 200 low-income homes of children with asthma in different climate zones of the US.

 Project Number: HUD FR-6200-N-15 (PI Kerry Kinney)